Leadership and Democracy Week – APPLICATIONS NOW OPEN!

 Please see a more in-depth schedule below.

-We are looking to accept between 20-30 participants who are available for at least three of the five days.
+We are looking to accept between 20-30 participants who are available for at least three of the four days.

 To apply, please fill in the application form HERE.
 Applicants will be invited to attend a short, informal interview.

 This year leadership and democracy week will be split into two core themes: politics and campaigning.
 Whether participants see their future in writing policy or influencing it, we can cater to those interests.